aaronengland/quiz_builder/README.md

 The user visits the home page and types a topic (e.g., "Photosynthesis", "Neural Networks", "Ancient Rome") into the input field, then clicks "Generate Quiz".

 ### 2. Wikipedia Retrieval (Context Injection)
-The backend first calls the Wikipedia REST API to fetch a summary for the topic.
-This summary provides factual reference material that gets injected into the LLM prompt.
-If Wikipedia has no matching article, the app skips this step and generates the quiz using only the model's training knowledge.
-This step takes under a second and significantly improves the factual accuracy of generated questions when a Wikipedia article is available.
+The backend calls the Wikipedia REST API at `https://en.wikipedia.org/api/rest_v1/page/summary/{topic}`, which returns a plain-text extract of the article's introductory section.
+This is a free, public API that requires no authentication or API key.
+The summary provides factual reference material that gets injected into the LLM prompt as grounding context.
+If Wikipedia has no matching article or the request times out (5-second limit), the app skips this step and generates the quiz using only the model's training knowledge.
+When a Wikipedia article is available, this step takes under a second and significantly improves the factual accuracy of generated questions.

 ### 3. LLM Quiz Generation
 The backend sends a structured prompt to Claude Sonnet 4.5 via AWS Bedrock, requesting exactly 5 multiple-choice questions in JSON format.
 The prompt includes the Wikipedia context (if available) and instructs the model to: